 This business is listed under the Local Business category in the United States Local Business Directory on BestYell.com.
-You can trust our directory for trustworthy and verified business listings across the USA.
+You can rely on our directory for reliable and verified business listings across the USA.

 The Davenport School of Yoga (DSY) has been sharing the insight and power of yoga with the Quad Cities since 1996, and we are proud to be the Quad Cities "original" yoga studio.
 We specialize in traditional Hatha yoga, and you can expect fundamental classes from our instructors, emphasizing the most important aspects of any yoga practice: strength, flexibility, and balance, internal focus and release of tension and stress.
 Visit us at our main space at 421 Brady Street (shared with our Ashtanga vinyasa sister school, tapas yoga shala), or at any of our satellite classes throughout the community.